Stability of plasmas through magnetic helicity

 \subsection{Solar Eruptions}

 Analyzing soft X-ray images of solar active regions, \cite{Canfield1999} showed that sigmoidal structure are more likely to result into solar eruptions compared to non-sigmoidal structures.
 Sigmoids are a result of magnetic flux tube twisting where an increase in twist leads to kinking.
-These flux tubes are generated below the photosphere where they can obtain their internal twist from the solar rotation.
+These flux tubes are generated below the photosphere where they can obtain their internal twist from the solar rotation (e.g.\ \cite{Canfield1996b}), although already emerged flux tubes can get twisted through photospheric footpoints where the tubes are anchored (e.g. \cite{Candelaresi-2016-Corona}).
 As they rise through the convection zone some of them disrupt and do not pinch through the photosphere as an intact fluxtube.
 Those that are helical, however, survive long enough and may result into a coronal mass ejections at later times \citep{Gibson2002}.

 While the twist leads to stability below the photosphere, it can also lead to a kink instability, if it is sufficiently high (e.g.\ \cite{Finkelstein-Weil-1978-17-201-IntJTheoPhys, Craig-Sneyd-1990-357-653-ApJ, RustKumar1996ApJ, Ebrahimi-Karami-2016-162-1002-MNRAS, Vemareddy-Gopalswamy-2017-850-38-ApJ}).
 Such high fluxtube twists can be generated through photospheric motions \citep{Canfield1999}.